z0ccc/comet/README.md

 Options:

-- Dark mode
-- Run browser popup only when icon is clicked
+- Hide posts with 0 comments
-- Show YouTube comments as default
+- Show YouTube comments by default
+- Only check for posts when popup icon is clicked
+- Extension Theme (default/light/dark)
+- Default comment sort option

 Voat contains no ads, collects no data and signup is not required.